-How can receive a confirming invoice for my paid registration?
+How can I receive an invoice confirming my paid registration?

 All invoices are self-printed by the registrant via the conference registration system.
 To print one’s invoice click on the “Download Invoice” button included in your confirmation email.

 Note: The information which appears on one’s invoice is determined by the registrant’s contact information provided.
-If one would like his or her invoice to reflect specific information this information must be included in the registrant’s contact information.
-To update one’s contract information the registrant should “Modify” the registration information by selecting “Modify” in the registration portal before printing the invoice.
+If one would like their invoice to reflect specific information this information must be included in the registrant’s contact information.
+To update your contract information the registrant should “Modify” the registration information by selecting “Modify” in the registration portal before printing the invoice.

 I need to register but I don’t have a credit card?

-In cases were a credit card is not available our office can support wire payments.
-However, there is a lengthy process for wire payments to be managed and supported.
+In cases in which credit card is not an option, EMBC can support wire payments; however, there is a lengthy process for wire payments to be managed and supported.
 If you need to pay by wire payment we recommend that you begin the process no less than 7 business days before you must have a confirmed registration.